There are 8 active military bases in the state of Tennessee.

 It is home to several active duty command units, as well as a lot of civilian contractors.

-Units from all over the world come here for training and for logistic purposes, and is considered one of the biggest military bases in Tennessee.
+Units from all over the world come here for training and for logistic purposes, and it is considered the largest military base in Tennessee.

 Units Stationed: